UK Spouse Visa

 It is always recommended to double-check with the Home Office or an immigration lawyer before making any decisions.

 Fiancée Visa/Marriage Visitor Visa

-If you are engaged to be married to a British citizen or Permanent Resident and wish to get married in the UK then you would require a fiancée/marriage visitor visa.
+If you are engaged to be married to a British citizen or Permanent Resident and wish to get married in the UK then you would require a UK Fiancé Visa or UK Marriage Visitor Visa.

 If successful, this visa will be valid for 6 months.
 Even if you are from a visa-exempt country you would still require this visa in order to get married in the UK.
 You must intend to marry during your visit to the UK and must demonstrate that you intend to leave the UK before the expiry of your visa.

 The legal and evidential requirements for entering the UK as a spouse or partner are becoming much tougher.
 With UK spouse visa appeal waiting times increasing to over a year, it is imperative that your application is well-prepared at the outset to ensure a successful outcome.
 Sterling Immigration are committed to ensuring that you start an exciting new chapter in your family life quickly with minimal disruption and expense.